Ameba-AIoT/ameba-rtos-d/README.md

 ## Known Issues

 1. `mbed_flash_winbond_block_protect` example result expected to be different from `readme.txt`.
 This is caused by the brand of flash chip might be different on different versions of module or dev board.
-2. Execute "Tickps a" command,  then connect  the baord to AP.
+2. Execute "Tickps a" command, then connect the board to AP.
 Executes "Tickps r debug" command then shut down the AP.
 Upin connection to AP is lost, the log of "DBG: Sleep blocked because Dev 1 busy" will keep appearing multiple times until it stop.
 The board will hang and could not enter any command to connect another AP.

 ## Vesion Sync